CRISPR SCREENS FOR TARGET IDENTIFICATION IN DRUG DISCOVERY

 Pooled CRISPR screens are widely used to supercharge drug target identification and validation.
 At Myllia, we perform CRISPR-based functional genomics screens in primary human cells that capture physiologically relevant human disease biology.
-We enable best-in-class target discovery at scale by leveraging high-content phenotypic read-outs such as fitness, flow cytometry, CITE-Seq and single-cell transcriptomics (CROP-Seq) - paving the way for next-generation drug targets addressing unmet medical needs in immunology and oncology.
+We enable drug target discovery at scale by linking CRISPR perturbation screens to various high-content phenotypic read-outs such as fitness, flow cytometry, and single-cell RNA sequencing (CROP-Seq) - paving the way for next-generation drug targets addressing unmet medical needs in immunology and oncology.

 Drug target ID/validation incl. deconvolution and identification of disease-associated gene function using functional genomics